Introduction of MySql

 To ensure that every package on the server is updated.
 Run the following command to update the package on your server

 Now type in the following command to install the MySql server

 Now we have installed our MySql server and we need to start the service. the following command will start the MySql server.

 After hitting the above command you will see the following lines

 To start mysqld at boot time you have to copy support-files/mysql.server to the right place for your system PLEASE REMEMBER TO SET A PASSWORD FOR THE MySQL root USER !
 To do so, start the server, then issue the following commands: /usr/bin/mysqladmin -u root password 'new-password' /usr/bin/mysqladmin -u root -h yourdomain.com password 'new-password' Alternatively you can run: /usr/bin/mysql_secure_installation which will also give you the option of removing the test databases and anonymous user created by default.
 This is strongly recommended for production servers.
 See the manual for more instructions.
 You can start the MySQL daemon with: cd /usr ; /usr/bin/mysqld_safe & You can test the MySQL daemon with mysql-test-run.pl cd /usr/mysql-test ; perl mysql-test-run.pl Please report any problems with the /usr/bin/mysqlbug script!

 Step 5: Securing With Password

-When Mysql server is started then you need to secure with a password and you can do it by typing command generated above (I have Highlighted)
+When the MySql server is started then you need to secure with a password and you can do it by typing the command generated above (I have Highlighted)